Chiung Yao

-Chen Che (陳喆 (Chén Zhé); 20 April 1938 – 4 December 2024), better known by her pen name Chiung Yao (瓊瑤 (Qióngyáo)), was a Taiwanese writer and producer.
+Chen Che (陳喆; 20 April 1938 – 4 December 2024), better known by her pen name Chiung Yao, was a Taiwanese writer and producer.
 The name Chiung Yao is taken from the Classic of Poetry, where it means "splendid pure jade".
-Born in Chengdu, Sichuan, her family moved to Taiwan in 1949 after the Communist takeover.
+Born in Chengdu, Sichuan, she moved to Taiwan with her family in 1949 during the Chinese civil war.

-A leading figure in Chinese romance novels, she rose to fame with Outside the Window (1963), which led to her acquaintance and romantic involvement with Ping Hsin-tao, the owner of the Crown magazine.
-After both divorced their original spouses, they married and co-founded several companies to adapt Chiung Yao's works into films and TV dramas.
-Her novels have been adapted into more than 100 films and TV dramas, which are popular in the Chinese-speaking world as well as Southeast Asia.
-The BBC describes her as "the world's most popular Chinese language romance novelist" and her TV drama My Fair Princess (1998) as "the most popular Chinese-language drama shows of all time".
+A leading figure in Chinese romance novels, she rose to fame with Outside the Window (1963), which led to her association with Ping Hsin-tao, owner of the Crown magazine.
+The two later married and co-founded production companies to adapt Chiung Yao's works for the screen, pioneering cross-strait collaboration in television and film.
+Her works achieved enormous popularity across the Chinese-speaking world and Southeast Asia in the late 20th century, launching the careers of many actors, with My Fair Princess ranking among the most-watched Chinese television dramas of all time.